JuliaAI/MLJ.jl/docs/src/frequently_asked_questions.md

 API.
 Meta-algorithms (systematic tuning, pipelining, etc) remain python wrapped code, however.

-While ScitkiLearn.jl provides the Julia user with access to a mature and large library of machine learning models, the scikit-learn API on which it is modeled, dating back to 2007, is not likely to evolve significantly in the future.
+While ScikitLearn.jl provides the Julia user with access to a mature and large library of machine learning models, the scikit-learn API on which it is modeled, dating back to 2007, is not likely to evolve significantly in the future.
 MLJ enjoys (or will enjoy) several features that should make it an attractive alternative in the longer
 term:

-- **One language.** ScikitLearn.jl wraps python code, which in turn wraps C code for performance-critical routines.
+- **One language.** ScikitLearn.jl wraps Python code, which in turn wraps C code for performance-critical routines.
 A Julia machine learning algorithm that implements the MLJ model interface is 100% Julia.
-Writing code in Julia is almost as fast as python and well-written Julia code runs almost as fast as C. Additionally, a single language design provides superior interoperability.
+Writing code in Julia is almost as fast as Python and well-written Julia code runs almost as fast as C. Additionally, a single language design provides superior interoperability.
 For example, one can implement: (i) gradient-descent tuning of